Plamondon Bay

-Plamondon Bay is a body of freshwater located in the western part of Gouin Reservoir, in the territory of the town of La Tuque, in the administrative region of the Mauricie, in the province of Quebec, in Canada.
+Plamondon Bay is a freshwater body situated in the western part of Gouin Reservoir, within the territory of the town of La Tuque, in the administrative region of Mauricie, Quebec, Canada.

-This bay extends mainly in the township of Hanotaux (western part) and in the township of Crémazie.
+This bay predominantly extends across the townships of Hanotaux (western part) and Crémazie.

-Recreotourism activities are the main economic activity of the sector.
-Forestry comes second.
+The primary economic activity in the region revolves around recreational tourism, with forestry following as a secondary activity.